jonlevi/foldkit/README.md

 🖥️ A command-line interface (CLI) for converting raw AF3 results into the compressed FoldKit format

-foldkit is particularly useful for large-scale protein–protein and protein–peptide modeling campaigns where hundreds or thousands of AF3 predictions need to be stored and analyzed
+foldkit is particularly useful for large-scale protein–protein and protein–peptide modeling campaigns where hundreds or thousands of AF3 predictions need to be stored and analyzed.

+You can find the full documentation here: https://jonlevi.github.io/foldkit/index.html

 ## Installation
 `pip install foldkit`